everit-org/webresource/README.md

 Webresources are small static files that are downloaded during rendering a website.
 E.g.: CSS, Javascript, images, ...

-## The Extender Component

-There is an Extender component with the following configuration option:

- - __alias:__ Coming from whiteboard pattern.
-This is the alias where the registered servlet that serves the resources will listen.
+## Basic usage

+ - Install the org.everit.osgi.webresource module into your OSGi container
+ - Install the WebResourceServlet (that is provided as an OSGi service) into your ServletContext
+ - Use CommonContextWebResourceURIGenerator to generate URIs that point to WebResources.
+This class will pick up the URIGenerator(s) registered by WebResourceServlet within the same ServletContext.

+You can also install custom WebResourceURIGenerator implementations in the servletContext.
+In this case:

+ - Get the Collection of WebResourceGenerators from the servlet context by calling _WebResourceUtil.getUriGeneratorsOfServletContext(context);_
+ - Add your generator to the collection

-## Capability
+## Create WebResource packages

-The extender picks up every bundle that has the "everit.webresource" capability.
-The capability can have the following attributes:
+To make an OSGi bundle also a WebResource package the _everit.webresource_ capability must be provided.
+The capability can have the following
+attributes:

  - __resourceFolder:__ The folder in the bundle where the resources are located

  - __libraryPrefix:__ A prefix that should be pasted in front of the folder structure in the URL.
+E.g.: "foo/bar"

  - __version:__ Optional attribute that can define the version of the webresources.
 If not defined, the version of the bundle will be used.

 ## Version handling